Testing leptogenesis and dark matter production during reheating with primordial gravitational waves: Leptogenesis and DM production during reheating

 up to some order of the ratio of $\gss$.
 Here, $a_I/\adm=\left[H(\arh)/H_I\right]^\frac{n+2}{3n}\times\left(\arh/\adm\right)$ with $\arh/\adm=\left(\mdm/\Trh\right)^{1/\xi}$, following Eq.~\eqref{eq:rpsol} and \eqref{eq:Tevol}. \end{itemize} To fit the whole observed DM relic density, it is required that

 where $Y_0 \equiv Y(\arh)$ (assuming no entropy injection from the end of reheating till today) and $Y(T) \equiv \ndm(T)/s(T)$, with $s(T) = \frac{2\pi^2}{45}\, \gss(T)\, T^3$ being the SM entropy density and $\gss(T)$ being the number of relativistic degrees of freedom contributing to the SM entropy.
 Furthermore, $\rho_c \simeq 1.05 \times 10^{-5}\, h^2$~GeV/cm$^3$ is the critical energy density, $s_0\simeq 2.69 \times 10^3$~cm$^{-3}$ the present entropy density~\cite{ParticleDataGroup:2022pth}, and $\Omega h^2 \simeq 0.12$ the observed abundance of DM relics~\cite{Planck:2018vyg}, with $\mathcal{C}_{\rm rel}=4.3 \times 10^{-10}$ GeV.
 The DM yield is crucially dependent on $\Trh$ and $\Tmax$, which are determined by the inflaton coupling to bosonic or fermionic final states.
-Since these couplings also decide the generation of baryon asymmetry, therefore we have a cogenesis scenario where both DM and baryon abundance are controlled by a set of common parameters, namely, the inflaton coupling to SM fields $(\mueff,\,\yeff)$ and the shape of the inflaton potential during reheating (decided by $n$).
+Since these couplings also decide the generation of baryon asymmetry, therefore we have a scenario where both DM and baryon abundance are controlled by a set of common parameters, namely, the inflaton coupling to SM fields $(\mueff,\,\yeff)$ and the shape of the inflaton potential during reheating (decided by $n$), for a given DM mass and the scale of DM-SM effective interaction.